Debugging Remote Workflows

 Enabling Breakpoints in Remote Code

-You can enable debugging in three ways:
+You can enable debugging in two ways:

 Simply place a breakpoint() inside your remote function or class method: